There's a whole bunch of Mayberry happenings to report. We'll start with upcoming events.

 But it was for his return to Mayberry in the 1990s that fans are probably most appreciative of George, because that's when most fans first got to know him and wife Stephanie, who was always by his side.

 Whenever George was in a room or on a stage, there was no missing him.
 He had a commanding presence, punctuated by his booming, rich baritone voice.
 (His everyday speaking voice was like Gomer Pyle's singing voice!)
-There was no need for a microphone to hear George all the way to the back of an auditorium or even an amphitheater.
+There was no need for a microphone to hear George all the way in the back of an auditorium or even an amphitheater.

 In a profile about George some years ago, a writer described George as a "Renaissance man" of the Outer Banks.
 And it's true.
 George was an accomplished performer, a longtime educator and a devoted public servant.